arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ![Colored Light Widget](assets/widget-color-light.png)

-The colored light widget is designed to set the color for a lamp, and can turn it ON and OFF as well.
+The colored light widget is designed to set the color of a lamp and turn it ON or OFF.

 Can be linked with a **Colored Light** variable.